Echevarria62/Echevarria62/README.md

 - 👋 Hi, I’m @Echevarria62
-- 👀 I’m interested in ...home assistant
+- 👀 I’m interested in ...home assistant and house automation
 - I work as independent 📡 🛰️ Telcom 🔌 electrician and 💻 network Installer
 - my house has Xiaomi, Smartlife and Ewelink Integration
 - 🌱 I’m currently learning ...you never stop learning